General Steps for Creating a Connection

 Enable secure access to your database.
 You have several choices:

 On your database, set it up to work with Looker.
 The instructions vary quite a bit from dialect to dialect.
 Typically the steps include adding permissions for Looker to access the database and possibly creating a scratch schema for Looker to create derived tables in the database.
 To see the instructions you need, go to the Database Configuration page and click on your database dialect.

 In Looker, go to the Admin panel’s Connection page.
 If you are in a trial, typically you won’t have any connections on that page.

 Click New Database Connection to start setting up the connection to the database.
-You can see explanations for each field on the New Connection page in the Adding Connections section of the Connections documentation page.
+You can see explanations for each field on the New Connection page in the Connections Settings section of the Connecting Looker to Your Database documentation page.
 In general, you specify:

 - The name you want to use to refer to the connection